Eastern Lions SC: Club history

 After winning the Victorian State League Division 1 South-East in 2014, Eastern Lions were offered a place in the NPL2 East conference for 2015, which the club subsequently accepted.
 The Lions finished in 7th position on the NPL2 East ladder and 13th place in the NPL2 overall in 2015.

 On 5 August 2016, it was announced that their superstar Munyar Nyadzayo had decided to depart the club.
 Nyadzayo played 145 games for Eastern Lions, joining in 2010 and playing a part in the next seven seasons with the club.
 Nyadzayo left the club to pursue a career opportunity in Dubai.

 2019: Eastern Lions win the NPL Victoria 2 East and are promoted to the top flight of Victorian Football for the first time in its history.

 2020: Eastern Lions participate in the Victorian top flight NPL for the first time in its history with Jimmy Williams at the helm again and George Campbell taking charge of the U20’s/Reserves.

+Recent Seasons

 Tidbits

 Kyle Patterson scored 12 goals in 1984, of which 11 were penalties.

 Phil Trianedes in his first year in goal for the first team played a blinder against Preston 2nd Division side, which included five players from the national league side; the score was a draw, 2-2.
 The following year he was signed by Preston and went on to play more than 200 games in the National State Premier League.

 Norm Willcox has been president for 24 of the last 26 years.

 In 1967 the reserve team scored 113 goals for the season.
 An average of 4.7 goals per game.

 John Milway, Godfrey Troath and Eric Richardson have all been members of the club in excess of 40 years.